wigging/pythonic/README.md

 # :snake: Pythonic Programming

 Python is a great programming language for all ages and skill levels.
 It's ecosystem of packages extends the language to many areas of software development.
-This repository provides concise code examples about basic Python features as well as more advanced topics relevant to scientific computing.
-The examples are discussed on my personal website at https://gavinw.me.
+This repository and accompanying website provide concise code examples about basic Python features as well as more advanced topics relevant to scientific computing.
+The website is available at https://gavinw.me/pythonic.

 ## Examples

 Example code is located in the `python-projects` and `python-scripts` folders.

+## Website

+The website is generated with [Zola](https://www.getzola.org) using the `content`, `static`, `templates` folders, and the `config.toml` file.
+It is hosted with GitHub Pages from the `docs` folder.

 ## Contributing